Best CPU cooler for i7-8700K in 2023 – for value, performance, low noise

 Push the fans to their maximum, and you’re looking at under 25 dB acoustic output.
 While the noise levels are impressive, the thermal performance is nothing to scoff at either, with support for chips up to 250W TDP.
 Installation coughs up a few pesky maneuvers, but nothing a bit of determination can’t overcome.

-In particular, we recommend looking up manufacturer dimensions – easily found on their respective web sites – then comparing these with your case details, especially for AIO solutions with sizable radiators.
+In particular, we recommend looking up manufacturer dimensions – easily found on their respective websites – then comparing these with your case details, especially for AIO solutions with sizable radiators.
 Similarly, ensure your cooler of choice allows for enough clearance for your RAM, notably modules with big heat spreaders.
-Another point to consider is suitability for small form factor builds.
+Another point to consider is compatibility for small form factor builds.
 Trust us when we say that squeezing a Noctua NH-D15 into a small case verges on the impossible unless you plan to run the PC without a panel.

-AIO vs. Air Cooler
+AIO vs Air Cooler

 If you’re planning for a moderate build that you won’t push to its limits, then there’s no sense wasting budget on an AIO liquid cooling option when an air cooler offers more than enough to keep the i7 8700k in check.
 When running the chip at stock speeds, the temperature gains offered by liquid options aren’t worth worrying about and only really come to the fore when overclocking.
 It’s not like there aren’t any RGB fans out there.

 Ease of Installation